 Stretch The Muscles in Your Feet and Calves

 As we outlined above, a number of different common foot pain culprits stem from muscles that have been overused and become too tight, which results in inflammation.
-To help reduce this source of foot pain, it’s helpful to incorporate stretches that target your feet and calves into your daily routine.
+To help reduce this source of foot pain, it’s helpful to incorporate foot health stretches that target your feet and calves into your daily routine.
 You may not realize how much stress and tension you are holding in the muscles in your feet!
 Below are a few easy stretches to incorporate into your daily routine and a brief description of each.

 -